aulasoftwarelibre/workshop-telegram-bots-with-ai-docs/docs/agents/using-tools.md

 import { environment } from '../environment.mjs'
 import { conversationRepository } from '../repositories/conversation'
 import { buildDisplaySelectionButtons } from '../tools/display-selection-buttons'
-import { getFreeAppointments } from '../tools/get-free-appointments'
+import { buildGetFreeAppointments } from '../tools/get-free-appointments'

 export const onMessage = new Composer()